GSD

 • Pricing: No matter how great a provider is, they must fall within your budget.
 Pricing is an important factor, particularly considering the scale of your application and the number of users you plan to authenticate.

 • Technical support: What kind of support do they offer?
 This is important because services can fail at any time of the day.
 What is their response time, and how long does it take to resolve a problem or fix a bug?
-What communication lines do you provide (e.g., email, video calls, etc.), and are you satisfied with those channels?
+What communication lines do they provide (e.g., email, video calls, etc.), and are you satisfied with those channels?

 • Documentation and learning curve: No matter the provider you choose, one thing they will all have in common is that developers are the ones who will handle the integration.
 The documentation must be easy to navigate and clear.
 A great product that is difficult to operate is of no use.